jnschalk/digibyte/doc/build-osx.md

 ## Running DigiByte Core

-DigiByte Core should now be available at `./src/bitcoind`.
+DigiByte Core should now be available at `./src/digibyted`.
-If you compiled support for the GUI, it should be available at `./src/qt/bitcoin-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/digibyte-qt`.

-The first time you run `bitcoind` or `bitcoin-qt`, it will start downloading the blockchain.
+The first time you run `digibyted` or `digibyte-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: